 Your priorities in life can lead to biases which can have an impact on your ability to communicate and align with your clients.
 Who is your ideal client is and which ones do you seem to always butt heads with?

 Have you ever noticed you can say one thing to one person and get great results and then completely lose another client with that same communication?
-Clients respond different to different forms of communication and a lack of understanding If you don’t understand yourself as a coach and you are not really sure why your clients have come to you or what they are hoping to gain, there will alway be a disconnect.
+Clients respond differently to different forms of communication and a lack of understanding If you don’t understand yourself as a coach and you are not really sure why your clients have come to you or what they are hoping to gain, there will always be a disconnect.

 Emotionally and empathetically connecting with your clients is an important aspect of what makes a successful coach.
 It allows for excellent communication and encourages positive changes in your clients.

 Pay attention: Listen to what your clients are really telling you.
 Take them through a specific path to see what they actually consider priorities.
 Over time you should make it your goal to understand why your clients are at your facility and what working out really means to them.

 Recognize your biases: Just because you are passionate about fitness and being healthy doesn’t necessarily mean your clients are.
 They may have joined a gym to look and feel better and that always aligns with how you see it.
 Pressuring clients to do things that do not align with their goals and priorities is not effective and may even harm your relationship with them.
 Learn to recognize where your priorities lie and how that bias may be keeping you from framing fitness in a way that inspires and aligns them to succeed.